 Technically there’s a usage cap of 1000GB, but you’d have to be downloading all day every day to reach that.

 With giffgaff, you can get an ‘Always on’ data plan on a number of Samsung Galaxy phones.
 This means data is indeed unlimited - but once you’ve used 9GB in a month, download speeds are throttled down to 384kb in the daytime.

 Those are the only networks with unlimited mobile data plans, we’re afraid.
-However, many other providers - including BT Mobile, EE, O2, Virgin Mobile, and Vodafone - have plans with limits of a massive 20GB data or more.
+However, many other providers - including BT Mobile, EE, O2, and Vodafone - have plans with limits of a massive 20GB data or more.

 What’s the cheapest unlimited data plan?

 The best way to find the cheapest unlimited deal for you is by comparing above.
 Choose the Samsung Galaxy phones you like, and any other preferences you have, and make sure the results are sorted by total cost.
 We’ll show you the cheapest ones right at the top.

 Generally speaking, giffgaff is the cheapest way to get ‘unlimited’ data - but remember that speeds are capped.
 Three’s unlimited tariffs are a little less, uh, limited, and come with surprisingly low costs.

 You can get an even cheaper deal if you pick a plan with a big data limit instead.
 Take a look at our guide to data usage to see how much data you really need.

 The S9 is the biggest and brightest Samsung phone to date - and one of the best Android phones you can get, full stop.
 The incredible Quad HD display that goes right to the edges of the handset and curves down at the sides; octa-core processors and 4GB of RAM keep things running smoothly; and the 12MP camera with variable aperture takes fantastic photos.
 Unlimited data is essential if you want to watch Netflix on that massive screen, upload your pics, and use your phone constantly.